Flick Electric Co Review

 What’s on offer from Flick Electric?

 Flick provides information on its services and pricing on its website, addressing different topics on its questions page.
-Consumers can get in touch with Flick via phone and email, while a chat facility is also available via its website, and additionally have the option of submitting a contact form via the website.
+Consumers can get in touch with Flick via phone and email, while a chat facility is also available through its website; there is also the option of submitting a contact form via the website.

-Flick is also active on social media platforms Facebook and Twitter.
+Flick is also active on social media platforms Facebook, Instagram, LinkedIn and Twitter.

-Flick customers can also login to their online account via the Flick website, via which they can access a statement showing their electricity usage, costs and any other fees and charges, along with their invoices.
+Flick customers can log in to their online account through the Flick website and can access a statement showing a breakdown of their electricity usage, costs and any other fees and charges, along with their invoices.
 Customers can also view bill amounts in the Flick app.